jihunhwang/jihunhwang.github.io/_pages/links.md

 ###### Lecture Videos

 <font size="4">
-Please don't forget to thank all those people who generously made their lectures and seminars open to public for us.
+Let us not forget to thank all those people who generously made their lectures and seminars open to public for us.
 <ul>

 <li>